 Airside drivers play an important role in runway safety at all aerodromes.
 There are instances of vehicles being involved in serious runway incursions; therefore drivers need to take steps to ensure they are prepared to operate safely around runways.

 The following educational products give airside drivers tips on how to:

 - avoid an airside incident or runway incursion

 - speak to Air Traffic Control and understand clearances and instructions

 A runway stop bar is a row of lights that an aircraft must not pass without both an air traffic control clearance and the lights being extinguished.

-Many international airports use stop bar lighting.
+Many international airports use stop bars.
 Melbourne and Sydney airports are currently the only Australian airports to have installed stop bars.